Falcion/Falcion/README.md

   - working degree in applied programming;
 - in parallel, I am developing and learning in the field of development and operations ("devops");
 - independently studying the humanities, in particular philosophy and linguistics;
-- trying to develop skills in drawing and world building (writing and screenwriting)
+- trying to develop skills in drawing (pixel-art) and world building (writing and screenwriting).

 <br/>
 <div align="center">